-Registrations open for Auckland 1 session being held 7-9 March 2019 only.
+Registrations open for Auckland 1 & Christchurch 2019 sessions only.

-Information and fees for further 2019 sessions will be released in early 2019 - Would you like to be notified when registrations for these sessions open?
+Information and fees for further 2019 sessions will be released soon - Would you like to be notified when registrations for these sessions open?

 All lawyers wishing to practise on their own account, whether alone or in partnership or in an incorporated practice, and some in-house counsel, will be required to complete the course.
 To complete Stepping Up you must do approximately 50 hours of self-directed distance learning and workshop preparation and then attend a two and a half day workshop.
 Please note that before you attend the workshop you must sign an undertaking that you have completed all the distance learning and preparatory work.
 There are five courses offered in 2019.
 However, there is no guarantee of acceptance to any particular course as maximum numbers apply to each session.

 Stepping Up - due diligenceMany graduates of Stepping Up wish they had considered the implications of practising on own account, in whatever form, before they did Stepping Up.
 We’ve got something to help you with that – our own series of videos called So you are thinking of practising on own account?
 Click here for more information